-- Slots cleared by coordinators as ad-hoc are not eligible for historical precedence. - Slots are eligible for historical precedence (after meeting the usage criteria as outlined in paragraphs 6.8.1.1 & 6.10.7) when at least five flights have been operated as allocated, at the same time on the same day of the week. - Flights initially requested as a series of slots and cleared by the coordinator at significantly different timings (ie. not forming a series of at least 5 consecutive flights at the same or approximately same time on the same day of the week) but subsequently re-cleared before operation, so as to form a series by the end of the scheduling period, may be eligible for historical precedence. - Slots held on file by coordinators at the slot return deadline dates of 31st August (Winter) and 31st January (Summer), will be used as the basis for determination of historics. - For slots allocated by coordinators after the slot return deadlines, the number of slots in the series at the date they were allocated will be used as the baseline for the use it or lose it rule (See paragraph 6.10.8) and the determination of historical precedence. - Whether slots are requested before or after the slot return deadlines, it will be the latest timings approved by coordinators for each series of slots that will form the basis for historical slots.
+- Coordinators should use the following guidelines for determining which slots are historic: - Slots cleared by coordinators as ad-hoc are not eligible for historic precedence; - Slots are eligible for historic precedence when the series of slots has been operated, as cleared by the coordinator, by that air carrier for at least 80% of the time during the scheduling period for which it has been allocated (6.8.1.1 and 6.10.7); - Flights initially requested as a series of slots and cleared by the coordinator at significantly different timings (ie. not forming a series of at least 5 consecutive flights at the same or approximately same time on the same day of the week) but subsequently re-cleared before operation, so as to form a series by the end of the scheduling period, may be eligible for historic precedence; - Slots held on file by coordinators on 31 August (Winter) and 31 January (Summer), will be used as the basis for determination of historic slots; - For slots allocated by coordinators after 31 August (Winter) and 31 January (Summer), the number of slots in the series at the date they were allocated will be used as the basis for the calculation of use it or lose it rule (6.10.7) and the determination of historic slots for that season: - Whether slots are requested before or after 31 August (Winter) and 31 January (Summer), it will be the latest timings approved by coordinators for each series of slots that will be the basis for the determination of historic slots for that season.

-For additional detail on the determination of historical slots, see Appendix 4.
+For additional detail on the determination of historic slots, see Appendix 4.

-6.4.2 Confirmation of Historical Slots
+6.4.2 Confirmation of Historic Slots